markhker/remix-auth-otp/README.md

 ## Getting Started

-This Strategy uses a password-less authentication flow based on email-code validation.<br />
+The Strategy uses a password-less authentication flow based on email-code validation.<br />

-The user will receive an email with a code that will be used to authenticate itself.
+The user will receive an email with a code that can be used to authenticate itself.
 The code has just a single use and it's valid for a short period of time, which makes it secure and reliable.<br />

 Let's see how we can implement this Strategy for our Remix App.